Our political committee will be involved in the following elections...

-Florida's next General Election will take place in November 2018, and will be proceeded by primary elections in August 2018.
+Florida's next General Election will take place in November 2020, and will be proceeded by primary elections in August 2020.
+These elections will be for members of the Florida House of Representatives and Senate.

 Governor of Florida